 Valuing Your Business

 When an asset in question is a business, any portion determined to be a marital asset needs to be valued.
 Hiring a specialist with the appropriate credentials will help you avoid a Daubert challenge.
-To determine the included fair market value, you should engage a specialist in business valuation.
+To determine the included fair market value, you should engage a specialist in business valuation services.
 Specialists include a certified public accountant (CPA) accredited in business valuations (ABV), a certified business appraiser (CBA) or an accredited senior appraiser (ASA).
 They can help you determine what needs to be valued and the interest held.
 They will also work with the attorneys and court to determine the as of date of the valuation.

 The following three approaches are commonly used to value a business interest.